-2. To reconnect, use the qualifier /R, for replace, enter: Reconnect to a service.
-M:\> USE G:/R
+2. To reconnect, use the qualifier /R, for replace, enter: M:\> USE G:/R

 Connecting to a File Service on Another Server

 If a service is offered as a file service, to connect to it you must know the name of the server providing the service.
 For example, to determine if SERVR1 offers 123: